-In fact, during the develoment of modern Japanese martial arts, the refinement from a mere jutsu to a higher level of dō (and to a sport) was considered of utmost importance by the elites.
+In fact, during the develoment of modern Japanese martial arts, the refinement from a mere jutsu to a higher level of dō (which includes but is not limited to the values and methods of Western sports) was considered of utmost importance by the elites.
 In other words: Jutsu makes an individual stronger.
 Dō makes a country stronger.
 Just ask the ministry of education.

 Nakaima Kenkō (1911–1989) was an educator by profession.
 As the successor to the Ryūei-ryū, since his childhood he was strictly trained by his father and master Kenchū in this family martial art.
 At the age of 37 he received “Initiation into the mysterious principles of Ryūei-ryū” (Ryūei-ryū kaiden 劉衛流皆伝).